 We work with men and women at any stage of a child custody dispute, whether you have just filed for divorce and need to put a temporary order in place while your divorce is pending, or your divorce is final and you need assistance with modification or enforcement proceedings following the court’s decision.
+We can also help with child support disputes.

 722.23 “Best interests of the child” defined.